sustrik/libdill/man/bsend.md

 # DESCRIPTION

 This function sends data to a bytestream socket.
-It is a blocking operation that unblocks only after all the data are sent.
-There is no such thing as partial send.
-If a problem, including timeout, occurs while sending the data error is returned to the user and the socket cannot be used for sending from that point on.
+It is a blockingoperation that unblocks only after all the data are sent.
+There isno such thing as partial send.
+If a problem, including timeout,occurs while sending the data error is returned to the user and thesocket cannot be used for sending from that point on.

 **s**: The socket to send the data to.